SENCO and SEN Staff

 - If you care share

-- Listening matter and Nurture group lead training
+- Listening matters and Nurture group lead training

 Mrs Featherstone and Miss Wild both have Nurture Group training.
 Miss Wild is also trained to deliver Therapeutic Writing Sessions and Forest School.

 Ms Kitching is trained to deliver Listening Matters sessions.